Skip to content

 POST /dashboard/auth/reset-passwordReset password with a reset token

-All other Dashboard API endpoints require a valid JWT bearer token.
+All other Dashboard API endpoints require a valid dashboard session cookie.

 Which Auth Method Should I Use?

-• Building an integration that emits deltas, queries balances, or verifies settlement?
+• Building an integration that emits deltas, queries balances, or checks proofs?
 Use API Key auth with the Balance API.

-• Managing your account programmatically — creating keys, configuring webhooks, checking billing?
-Use JWT Bearer auth with the Dashboard API.
+• Managing your account programmatically - creating keys, configuring webhooks, checking billing?
+Use browser session auth with the Dashboard API.

 Most developers only interact with API key authentication.
 The Dashboard API is primarily used by the web dashboard and for account automation.